Saliwell is a noninvasive salivary gland electrostimulator

 - a microprocessor and a receiver of remote control signals

 - a pair of stimulating electrodes made of biocompatible materials (platinum/iridium)

 How does Saliwell work?

-The electrodes within the custom made mouthpiece stimulate the lingual nerve, that then stimulates the cranial nerves V (Trigeminal Nerve) and VII (Facial Nerve) activating the salivary glands, which then generates saliva
+The electrodes within the custom made mouthpiece stimulate the lingual nerve.
+By doing so, the cranial nerves V (trigeminal nerve), VII (facial nerve) and IX (glossopharyngeal nerve) are stimulated.
+This activates the salivary glands, which then generate saliva.

 Is Saliwell treatment painful?